 In this section, we have gathered resources that define disruption, analyze possible causes, and offer ideas on how to respond to students.
-We shared these resources with faculty in a discussion-based program on classroom management techniques.
-Below, we integrate the ideas that emerged in our discussion with advice from the research on classroom management.
+We share ideas that emerged during a discussion with faculty and advice from the research on classroom management techniques

 Redirecting Disruptive Students